Here are the answers to questions we often hear. Have one that wasn't addressed? Give us a call!

 "Do you offer wholesale prices on your Shelled Pecans to restaurants?"

-We currently supply restaurants in Austin, San Marcos, and other local cities with our shelled pecans at wholesale prices.
-Contact us to learn more.
+We currently supply restaurants in Austin, New York, San Marcos, Blanco, and Georgetown, with our shelled pecans at wholesale prices.
+Contact us for a quote and see our list of Restaurant Partners!

 "Where can I buy your pecans?"